 Benefits of charging an EV at home with a level 1 or level 2 charger

-- Charging at home provides you the comfort and is always an inexpensive way to fuel up your car as the cost of electricity is lower than the gasoline.
+- Charging at home provides you comfort and is always an inexpensive way to fuel up your car as the cost of electricity is lower than gasoline.
 Therefore, the trend of owning electric cars is rising day by day.

-- Electric Vehicle drivers need to charge where they can park their vehicles, and their homes are a much safer and convenient way to go.
+- Electric Vehicle drivers need to charge where they can park their vehicles, and their homes are a much safer and more convenient way to go.
 You plug in your car overnight and cruise through the roads all day.
 Moreover, you don’t have to be dependent on public charging infrastructures.
 You’re more flexible and can charge your car at home at any time.